Temper Tantrum Guide: When, Why, and How to Deal with Them

 - Rage tantrums where your child will lose control both physically and emotionally.

-So now that we know what causes temper tantrums, what can we do to deal with them?
-The best way to deal with tantrums is to prevent them altogether.
+What can we do to deal with tantrums?
+The best way to deal with them is to prevent them altogether.
 You can reduce the likelihood of tantrums by:

 - Talking about your child’s emotions and providing different coping strategies (when they are older).